-In this section, we give some simulation result that illustrate the performance of the Linearized Bregman Algorithm in solving the Ising model.
+In this section, we give some simulation results that illustrate the performance of the Linearized Bregman Algorithm in solving the Ising model.
 In our simulation setting, we choose our sample size n to be 5000 and choose our underlying graph G to be the standard 10-by-10 grid (see Figure 1.6).
 We set the intercept coefficients h to be 0 for all nodes.
-Each entry in the interaction matrix $J{jk}$ is set to be 2/2.3 whenever j and k are neighbors on the 10-by-10 grid or set to 0 otherwise.
-The code to reproduce this simulation is shown below.
+Each entry in the interaction matrix J{jk} is set to be 2/2.3 whenever j and k are neighbors on the 10-by-10 grid or set to 0 otherwise.
+Here are the example codes that shows the simulation: